laurenceyoon/winterreise_rt/index.md

 It includes symbolic scores, lyrics, midi, and nine audio recordings, two of which are publicly accessible.
 While the SWD dataset is structured for evaluating tasks such as automated music transcription or musicological structure analysis, it also provides excellent data for evaluating real-time music alignment tasks.
 The dataset provides different performance versions of the same song by different singers along with annotations.
-We cast the Schubert Winterreise Dataset(SWD) into *winterreise_rt*, a subset that enables the benchmark evaluation of real-time lyrics alignment models.
+We recast the Schubert Winterreise Dataset(SWD) into *winterreise_rt*, a subset that enables the benchmark evaluation of real-time lyrics alignment models.
 While the original dataset used the singer's name as the identifier for each performance version, we used *ref* (as a reference audio) and *target* (as a target audio) as identifiers.

 ## Dataset